GangSuUGA/Network-Sensor-Location-Problem/Review of Sensor Location.md

 ____________________________________________________________________________________________________________________________________________________________________________

 # Network Sensor Location Problem
-### How to optimze the number and location of sensors on a network.
+### Definition: How to optimze the number and location of sensors on a network?

  - **Flow Observability problem**:
       Increase the coverage by exact link inference.